 In order to beautify the area around the dam, the then diwan of the kingdom of Mysore, Sir Mirza Ismail founded this garden.
 Conceptualised by him in 1927, it took 5 years to fully build the garden.

-Brindavan gardens is renowned as one of the best terrace gardens in India.
-It is inspired by Lalbagh Botanical garden in Bengaluru.
+Brindavan Gardens is renowned as one of the best terrace gardens in India.
+It is inspired by the Lalbagh Botanical garden in Bengaluru.

 You may also like: Top 10 Tourist Places in Mysore to Visit.